Flu Vaccine: The Top 5 Myths Busted

 Myth #4: The presence of flu will be low like last year.

 COVID-19 prevention efforts (physical distancing, handwashing, mask-wearing and staying home when sick) drastically reduced the presence of flu in our communities last winter.
-However, many of those prevention efforts have relaxed in 2021 which, according to analysis by the CDC, may result in an increase in flu activity during the upcoming 2021–2022 flu season.
+However, many of those prevention efforts have relaxed which, according to analysis by the CDC, may result in an increase in flu activity during the upcoming flu season.
 The CDC uses the increased presence of other respiratory viruses in 2021 as a potential indicator of increase flu presence this year.
-“Common respiratory viruses such as respiratory syncytial virus (RSV) and human coronaviruses (not SARS-CoV-2) did not spread as much as usual during the 2020-2021 flu season as in past seasons.
-However, data from the National Respiratory and Enteric Surveillance System (NREVSS) showed an increase in these viruses’ activity during the summer, outside of their usual seasonal increases.”

 Myth #5: I can’t get my flu shot at the same time as the COVID-19 vaccine.

 Incorrect.
-The CDC has announced that the flu and COVID-19 vaccines can now be given at the same time.
-According to the CDC, it is important to maintain routine vaccinations throughout the COVID-19 pandemic to prevent illnesses that lead to unnecessary medical visits and hospitalizations, which further strain the healthcare system.
+You can receive your flu shot at the same time as other immunizations, such as the COVID vaccine or booster and childhood immunizations.
+According to the CDC, it is important to maintain routine vaccinations to prevent illnesses that lead to unnecessary medical visits and hospitalizations, which further strain the health care system.